Taiwan trip language chinese

 Taiwan trip

 We recently returned from a two month visit in Taiwan.
-After looking around, talking to other local parents, here are my top five Taiwan trip activities.
+After looking around, talking to other local parents, here are my top 6 Taiwan trip activities.

 Take a Class with Local Kids